 Top Tips: How to make your home more valuable and sell faster

-Preparing your home for viewers, or “staging” as it’s called, is important.
-It will not only ensure your property is sold faster, but can potentially add thousands of pounds to its value
+Preparing your home for viewers, including COVID-safe virtual viewings, is important.
+It will not only ensure your property is sold faster, but can potentially add thousands of pounds to its value.

 Declutter – but don’t depersonalise

 - Get rid of all the excess stuff that has accumulated in every nook and cranny.
-Put it in storage or give it to a friend
+Put it in storage, sell it, give it away or bin it.

 - People need to be able to envisage what the property would look like if they were living there.
 People often find this difficult, so make it easy for them to see all the fantastic living space you’re offering them